Rural Cemetery Act: Provisions and effects of the law

 The law authorized nonprofit entities to establish cemeteries on rural land and sell burial plots, and it exempted from property taxation land that was so used.
 A few rural cemeteries had been established in New York before the new law was passed (including Green-Wood Cemetery in 1838 and Albany Rural Cemetery in 1844), but the law's passage soon led to the establishment of more new cemeteries near Manhattan, particularly in western Queens.
 The Act was significant because it was made easier to establish charitable corporations for rural cemeteries.
 This Act was part of the larger movement for general incorporation statutes, so that those wishing to form corporations no longer needed to get a special act passed by the state legislature.
-This facilitated the development of corporations, which were seen as assisting in the development of a cultivate, Christian republic.
-This was part of co-operation between the legislature and charitable corporations.
+The ease of incorporation facilitated the development of charitable corporations.
 Both churches and land speculators responded to the new law by purchasing rural land for cemeteries.
 The move to rural burial grounds was accelerated by public suspicion that contamination from graveyards had been a cause of the epidemics of cholera that occurred in New York City in 1832 and 1849.
 In 1852 the Common Council of New York City passed a law prohibiting new burials in the city, which then consisted only of Manhattan Island.
 The City of Brooklyn (which comprised a small area of what is now Brooklyn) had passed a similar law in 1849.